aai-institute/practical-ai-act/docs/engineering-practice/operational-monitoring.md

     --8<-- "docs/engineering-practice/_compliance-info-box.partial"

     Implementing an operational metrics solution will help you in achieving compliance with the following requirements of the AI Act:
     - **|Art.
+13|** (Transparency and Provision of Information to Deployers), in particular:
+        - |Art.
+13(3)(e)|, monitoring the operation of the system enables to provide statistics about the system resource usage
+    - **|Art.
 14|** (Human Oversight), in particular:
         - |Art.
 14(4)(e)|, continuous monitoring the operation of the systems helps to detect conditions requiring potential intervention
     - **|Art.
 15|** (Accuracy, Robustness and Cybersecurity), in particular:
         - |Art.
-15(4)| Robustness, monitoring and alerting can help detect and mitigate potential robustness and availability issues
+15(4)| robustness, monitoring and alerting can help detect and mitigate potential robustness and availability issues
         - |Art.
-15(5)| Cybersecurity, since monitoring is a crucial part of threat detection
+15(5)| cybersecurity, since monitoring is a crucial part of threat detection
     - **|Art.
 26|** (Obligations of Deployers of High-Risk AI Systems), in particular:
         - |Art.
 26(5)| (Monitoring of the AI system's operation by the deployer)
         - |Art.
 26(6)| (Keeping of system logs by the deployer)